-The pathogen that causes toxoplasmosis is a single-celled parasite whose main host is cats.
-Cats excrete certain stages of the toxoplasma, which can survive in the outside world as resistant spores for up to several years.
-These can then be ingested either by another cat or by a so-called intermediate host.
-The pathogen can therefore go through different stages of development.
+The causative agent of toxoplasmosis is a single-celled parasite whose primary host is the cat.
+Cats excrete certain developmental stages of the toxoplasma, which can survive in the external environment as resilient spores for up to several years.
+These can then be ingested either by another cat or by an intermediate host.
+Since humans are one of the intermediate hosts, this is a zoonosis (see related article).

-Due to the many different intermediate hosts and the pathogen's resistance in the environment, there are many other sources of infection for humans besides cats, such as raw and undercooked pork and lamb, unwashed vegetables, unpasteurized goat's milk, contaminated soil, and sandboxes contaminated with cat feces.
+Due to the many different intermediate hosts and the pathogen’s resilience in the environment, many other sources of infection play an important role for humans in addition to cats, such as raw and undercooked pork and lamb, unwashed vegetables, unpasteurized goat’s milk, contaminated soil, or sandboxes soiled by cat feces.

-Whether the disease breaks out and clinical symptoms appear in cats depends primarily on the type of infection.
-If cats infect each other, clinical symptoms rarely develop, although infection via an intermediate host almost always leads to the onset of the disease.
+Whether the disease breaks out and clinical symptoms appear in the cat depends primarily on the type of infection.
+When cats infect each other, clinical symptoms rarely develop; however, infection via an intermediate host almost always leads to the onset of the disease.

-Older cats show only mild signs of illness, if any, such as slight diarrhea.
-Once infected, cats are immune to the pathogen and no longer shed any stages of the disease.
-However, younger or immunocompromised animals may experience much more severe symptoms.
-These include diarrhea, swollen lymph nodes, coughing, breathing difficulties, jaundice, eye infections, inflammation of the heart and skeletal muscles, and meningitis.
-Kittens may also die suddenly.
+Older cats, if at all, show only mild signs of illness, such as mild diarrhea.
+Once infected, cats become immune to the pathogen and no longer shed any developmental stages.
+In younger or immunocompromised cats, however, far more pronounced symptoms may occur.
+These include diarrhea, swollen lymph nodes, coughing, breathing difficulties, jaundice, eye infections, inflammation of the heart and skeletal muscles, as well as the meninges (see article on meningoencephalitis).
+Sudden deaths also occur in kittens.

 Chronic toxoplasmosis can only develop in cats with a compromised immune system.
-It is characterized by gait disorders, convulsions, emaciation, digestive problems, and eye inflammation.
+This is characterized by gait disturbances, seizures, weight loss, digestive problems, and eye inflammation.

-Since most cats show no or very few symptoms of toxoplasmosis infection, they are rarely taken to the vet.
-The focus is rather on determining whether an otherwise healthy cat is a carrier of toxoplasma in its developmental stages.
-This can be determined by a stool test, but only during the initial infection, which lasts about three weeks.
-Young animals are particularly affected, although only about one to two percent of all cats excrete toxoplasma.
+Since most cats show no or very few symptoms during a toxoplasmosis infection, they are rarely brought to the veterinarian’s office.
+Instead, the focus is on determining whether an otherwise healthy cat is shedding developmental stages of Toxoplasma.
+This can be detected through a fecal examination, but only during a roughly three-week period following initial infection.
+This primarily affects kittens, although overall only about one to two percent of all cats shed Toxoplasma.

-In adult cats, treatment is usually not necessary due to the mild symptoms.
+In adult cats, treatment is usually not necessary because symptoms are often mild.
 The infection is often discovered by chance during other examinations.
-In young or weakened animals with more severe cases, treatment with antiparasitic and antibiotic drugs is necessary.
+In young or immunocompromised cats with more severe cases, treatment with antiparasitic and antibiotic medications is necessary.

-The best measure to effectively protect your cat from infection with toxoplasma is to feed it only meat that has been heated or frozen for a long time, or ready-made food.
-This significantly reduces the risk of infection, at least for cats that live indoors.
-Due to potential contact with rodents, the risk of infection cannot be completely ruled out for cats that go outdoors.
+The best way to effectively protect your cat from toxoplasmosis is to feed it either commercial cat food or meat that has been thoroughly cooked or frozen for an extended period of time.
+This approach can significantly reduce the risk of infection, at least for indoor-only cats.
+However, because outdoor cats may come into contact with rodents, the risk of infection cannot be completely ruled out.

 Most horse owners are now familiar with Cushing's syndrome and its symptoms in horses.
 A disease with very similar symptoms is equine metabolic syndrome (EMS).
 In its early stages, it is therefore often confused with equine Cushing's syndrome.
 But what is the difference?